amontalenti/streams/index.rst

 Hadoop provides a set of general primitives for doing batch processing.

 Storm provides a set of **general primitives** for doing **real-time computation**.

+Perfect as a replacement for ad-hoc workers-and-queues systems.

 Hadoop primitives
 =================